-AUDIO INPUT JACK (If Equipped)
+AUDIO INPUT JACK

-Driving while distracted can result in loss of vehicle control, crash and injury.
+WARNING: Driving while distracted can result in loss of vehicle control, crash and injury.
 We strongly recommend that you use extreme caution when using any device that may take your focus off the road.
 Your primary responsibility is the safe operation of your vehicle.
 We recommend against the use of any hand-held device while driving and encourage the use of voice-operated systems when possible.
 Make sure you are aware of all applicable local laws that may affect the use of electronic devices while driving.

-Always place your device in a secure location in your vehicle so it does not become a projectile in a sudden stop become a projectile in a sudden stop or crash.
+WARNING: Always place your device in a secure location in your vehicle so it does not become a projectile in a sudden stop or crash.
 Failure to follow this instruction could result in personal injury.